prismworks-ai/prism-mcp-rs/README.md

 | `tls` | TLS/SSL support |
 | `full` | All features enabled |
 | `minimal` | Core functionality only |

+For detailed installation instructions and migration from other versions, see the [Migration Guide](MIGRATION.md).

 ## Usage examples